Royce Simmons: Coaching career

 Simmons began coaching in 1992 for St Marys reserve grade side.
 Late that year he moved to England to coach Hull F.C. for two seasons.

 Simmons went on to become Panthers coach in the closing stages of the 1994 NSWRL season after Phil Gould was dismissed, and served for seven seasons until he was himself sacked from the position after the 2001 NRL season, when the Panthers won the wooden spoon.
 The Panthers made the finals twice under Simmons' tenure, in the 1997 Super League finals and National Rugby League season 2000 finals.

 Simmons served as the Wests Tigers assistant coach under his former coach Tim Sheens from 2003 to 2010, during which time they took out the 2005 NRL Premiership.
 He has also worked as Tim Sheens' assistant coach for the Australian national team.

 Simmons was named to take over the coaching position at St Helens in 2011.

 He coached the St Helens in the 2011 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 He parted company with St Helens in March 2012.
 Simmons was sacked after a five-game losing streak.
 Commenting on the decision, he said, "If I had a neck, I'd probably hang myself."

 In November 2012, Simmons was named assistant coach at NRL side Wests Tigers.

 Health

 In February 2022, Simmons revealed that he had been diagnosed with Alzheimer's disease.

+Honours

+In the 2025 Australia Day Honours List, Simmons was appointed as a Member of the Medal of the Order of Australia (OAM), "For service to rugby league as a player and coach."